sammysahnine/sammysahnine/README.md

 ### Hello!

 🏫 BSc Computer Science student at the University of Nottingham
-🧑‍💻 Not awful at Python, C, Haskell and Swift
+🧑‍💻 I like things like ARM32 Assembly, C, Haskell and Swift
-☕️ A smidge more awful at Java (Runs on 3 billion devices)

 Reach me at `me <at> sammysahnine.com`